Introduction

 Hebrews 1:1-3

-- He initiates and sustains.
-God is both Creator and Sustainer and Upholder of what he started.
+He initiates and God is both Creator and Sustainer and Upholder of what he started.

 - Sustainable by the Spirit.
 The Spirit of God sustains the work; it’s the Spirit’s activity, not by might nor by power but by His Spirit.

-- Sustainable Slow Churches or spiritual families speak of a church where the leaders and people aren’t burnt out, because everyone operates at the speed of the Spirit and not out of the speed of flesh and ambition pursuing numbers.
+- Sustainable Slow Churches or spiritual families speak of a church where the leaders and people aren’t burnt out, because everyone operates at the speed of the Spirit and not out of the speed of flesh and rampant ambition.

 - We have to slow down to the speed of the Spirit and not to the ability of our own competence and knowledge to do God’s work for Him.

-- Sustainable speaks to the candelabra burning in the temple, and when the candle burns with oil, a beautiful light is emitted, but when the oil runs out, the wick burns and produces smoke.
-It diffuses and stinks and blinds one.
+- Sustainable speaks to the candelabra burning in the temple, and when the candle burns with oil, a beautiful light is emitted, but when the oil runs out, the wick burns and produces smoke and it obscures, stinks and blinds.
 It obscures vision.
-The picture is of pure oil, the Spirit of God sustaining, supplying a work versus the wick speaking of our own human flesh, our own human strength, which can burn.
+The picture is of pure oil burning, the Spirit of God sustaining, supplying the work, versus the wick burning, speaking of our own human flesh, our own human strength, which can burn … and lead to burnout!

-- The wise virgins supplied their lamps from the extra oil kept in their portable oil jar, which they filled with oil that comes from intimacy with Jesus.
-Their output (external light from lamps) was always less than their input (secret oil given by Jesus from intimacy inwardly, in the prayer closet)
+- The wise virgins supplied their lamps from the extra oil kept in their Portable Backup Oil Jar, which they filled with oil that comes from intimacy with Jesus.
+Their output (external light from lamps) was always less than their input (secret oil given by Jesus from intimacy inwardly, in the prayer closet).
+They had overflow and extra in case of unforseen times.

 SLOW Churches are LOCAL